 - (1) In the case of termination without Cause, payable in 12 monthly installments.
 In the case of termination for Good Reason, one half of amount is payable six months and one day after termination, and remaining amount is payable thereafter in six monthly installments.
 In the case of termination after a Change of Control, amount is payable in a lump sum six months and one day after termination. - (2) In the case of termination without Cause, payable in a lump sum within 30 days after termination.
 In the case of termination for Good Reason and termination after Change of Control, amount is payable in a lump sum six months and one day after termination. - (3) Payable in a lump sum within 30 days after termination.
-Because bonuses were paid prior to December 31, 2010, named executives would not have been entitled to any additional bonuses upon termination at December 31, 2010. - (4) The dollar amount reported is the compensation cost for such awards that would have been recognized in 2010 in our financial statements in accordance with FASB ASC TOPIC 718 had the unvested stock options at December 31, 2010 vested at such date.
-See "Employment Agreements" for a description of the exercise periods following termination. - (5) The dollar amount reported is the compensation cost for such awards that would have been recognized in 2010 in our financial statements in accordance with FASB ASC TOPIC 718, had the unvested RSUs at December 31, 2010 vested at such date
+Because bonuses were paid prior to December 31, 2011, named executives would not have been entitled to any additional bonuses upon termination at December 31, 2011. - (4) The dollar amount reported is the compensation cost for such awards that would have been recognized in 2011 in our financial statements in accordance with FASB ASC TOPIC 718 had the unvested stock options at December 31, 2011 vested at such date.
+See "Employment Agreements" for a description of the exercise periods following termination. - (5) The dollar amount reported is the compensation cost for such awards that were (in the case of Mr. Reddick and would have been in the case of Messrs.
+Jones and Clemens) recognized in 2011 in our financial statements in accordance with FASB ASC TOPIC 718, for the vesting of options with respect to 3,472 shares that continued for one month after Mr. Reddick's death at such date, options with respect